Installation Options

 Small Wall Installation Medium Wall Installation Large Wall Installation

-• If a longer than usual mast is to be installed, the double wall bracket method is best.
+• If a longer-than-usual mast is to be installed, the double wall bracket method is best.

 • If in doubt regarding any aspect of height safety, always seek professional advice and never increase the risks by taking chances.